 - Padding Percentage

 Creates a border region around the background image that is a percentage of the total scene dimensions.
 This padding space treats everything as unlit and hidden unless lights and an actor with vision is in that padding area.
 The padding otherwise functions as normal map space.
-It is intended to be used for staging tokens and tiles waiting to be used in a scene - but please be aware the padding region is visible to players.
-When editing this after a scene is created Foundry will attempt to keep placed tokens and tiles in the padding space if its area is reduced.
+The padding is intended to be used for staging tokens and tiles waiting to be used in a scene, or as extra side-rooms or hidden spaces.